Bhattacharya-Lab/PIQLE/README.md

 * --msa2 INMSA2: multiple sequence alignment (e.g. '.aln file') of the second chain in the complex.
 Please see ```example/msa/example_B.aln``` <br/>
 * --a3m1 INA3M1: A3M of chain1 (e.g. '.a3m file') of the first chain in the complex.
 Please see ```example/msa/example_A.a3m``` <br/>
 * --a3m2 INA3M2: A3M of chain2 (e.g. '.a3m file') of the second chain in the complex.
 Please see ```example/msa/example_B.a3m``` <br/>
 * --out OUTDIR: output directory.
-IMPORTANT: an output directory will be created if it does not already exist.
+IMPORTANT: an output directory will be created, if it does not already exist.

 ### Data
 ### Cite